4GeeksAcademy/python-beginner-programming-exercises/exercises/02-Declare-Variables/README.md

 # `02` Declare Variables

-In programming, we use variables like boxes (or containers) to keep different kinds of information.
+In programming, we use variables like boxes (or containers) to store different kinds of information.
 Here's how to create a variable:

 ```py
 name = "Daniel"
 ```

-In this example, `name` is the variable, acting like a label for the value `"Daniel"`.
-Think of it as a nametag on a box.
-Inside this 'box', we're storing the value `"Daniel"`, and we can use the label `name` to refer to it later.
+In this example, `name` is the variable, acting like a box to store the value `"Daniel"`.
+Inside this 'box', we're storing the value `"Daniel"`, and we can use `name` to refer to it later.
 When naming your variables, you can choose almost any name, but it must begin with a letter or an underscore (`_`).
 It's helpful to pick a name that describes what's inside the 'box' so you can easily understand what it represents later on.

 ## 📝 Instructions: